 Copycat Starbucks Raspberry Swirl Pound Cake is so easy to make from scratch and is topped with a delicious cream cheese frosting.
 Raspberry and Lemon batters are swirled together to make a perfect summer treat!

 Copycat Starbucks Raspberry Swirl Pound Cake is a great summer dessert.
 A simple pound cake with a raspberry swirl made completely from scratch.
 No need to use a cake mix for this pound cake!
 It’s so easy and fast to make and you probably have all the ingredients already in your pantry.

 I got the idea for this cake from Starbucks.
 Raspberry Swirl Pound Cake is one of their summer menu treats!
 My homemade version saves you quite a few bucks and might taste even better than the original.
 Don’t get me wrong I love to go to Starbucks but every time I go there I spend way too much money.
 By making this pound cake at home you can have it whenever you want!

-What is pound cake?
 The name says it all.
-Traditionally 1 pound of butter, flour, eggs, and sugar were used to make this cake.
+Traditionally 1 pound of butter, flour, eggs, and sugar was used to make this cake.
 The texture of this raspberry pound cake is a bit lighter than an old fashioned pound cake.
 I love the flavor combo of this cake, raspberry, lemon, vanilla, and tangy cream cheese.
 The cream cheese frosting really is the icing on this cake!
 So delicious!

 Tips and Tricks for making this Copycat Starbucks Raspberry Swirl Pound Cake